stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 of its production.
 It was incapable of inflection or expressiveness, but scraped and rattled on with a deadly precision and deliberation.

-  &ldquo;Mr. Wilmarth,&rdquo; it said, &ldquo;I hope I do not startle you.
+   "Mr. Wilmarth, " it said,  "I hope I do not startle you.
 I am a human being like yourself, though my body is now resting safely under proper vitalising treatment inside Round Hill, about a mile and a half east of here.
-I myself am here with you&mdash;my brain is in that cylinder and I see, hear, and speak through these electronic vibrators.
-In a week I am going across the void as I have been many times before, and I expect to have the pleasure of Mr. Akeley&rsquo;s company.
+I myself am here with you--my brain is in that cylinder and I see, hear, and speak through these electronic vibrators.
+In a week I am going across the void as I have been many times before, and I expect to have the pleasure of Mr. Akeley's company.
 I wish I might have yours as well; for I know you by sight and reputation, and have kept close track of your correspondence with our friend.
 I am, of course, one of the men who have become allied with the outside beings visiting our planet.
 I met them first in the Himalayas, and have helped them in various ways.
 In return they have given me experiences such as few men have ever had.

-  &ldquo;Do you realise what it means when I say I have been on thirty-seven different celestial bodies&mdash;planets, dark stars, and less definable objects&mdash;including eight outside our galaxy and two outside the curved cosmos of space and time?
+   "Do you realise what it means when I say I have been on thirty-seven different celestial bodies--planets, dark stars, and less definable objects--including eight outside our galaxy and two outside the curved cosmos of space and time?
 All this has not harmed me in the least.
 My brain has been removed from my body by fissions so adroit that it would be crude to call the operation surgery.
-The visiting beings have methods which make these extractions easy and almost normal&mdash;and one&rsquo;s body never ages when the brain is out of it.
+The visiting beings have methods which make these extractions easy and almost normal--and one's body never ages when the brain is out of it.
 The brain, I may add, is virtually immortal with its mechanical faculties and a limited nourishment supplied by occasional changes of the preserving fluid.

-  &ldquo;Altogether, I hope most heartily that you will decide to come with Mr.
+   "Altogether, I hope most heartily that you will decide to come with Mr.
 Akeley and me.
 The visitors are eager to know men of knowledge like yourself, and to shew them the great abysses that most of us have had to dream about in fanciful ignorance.
 It may seem strange at first to meet them, but I know you will be above minding that.
-I think Mr. Noyes will go along, too&mdash;the man who doubtless brought you up here in his car.
-He has been one of us for years&mdash;I suppose you recognised his voice as one of those on the record Mr. Akeley sent you.&rdquo;
+I think Mr. Noyes will go along, too--the man who doubtless brought you up here in his car.
+He has been one of us for years--I suppose you recognised his voice as one of those on the record Mr. Akeley sent you. "

   At my violent start the speaker paused a moment before concluding.

-  &ldquo;So, Mr. Wilmarth, I will leave the matter to you; merely adding that a man with your love of strangeness and folklore ought never to miss such a chance as this.
+   "So, Mr. Wilmarth, I will leave the matter to you; merely adding that a man with your love of strangeness and folklore ought never to miss such a chance as this.
 There is nothing to fear.
 All transitions are painless, and there is much to enjoy in a wholly mechanised state of sensation.
 When the electrodes are disconnected, one merely drops off into a sleep of especially vivid and fantastic dreams.

-  &ldquo;And now, if you don&rsquo;t mind, we might adjourn our session till tomorrow.
-Good night&mdash;just turn all the switches back to the left; never mind the exact order, though you might let the lens machine be last.
-Good night, Mr. Akeley&mdash;treat our guest well!
-Ready now with those switches?&rdquo;
+   "And now, if you don't mind, we might adjourn our session till tomorrow.
+Good night--just turn all the switches back to the left; never mind the exact order, though you might let the lens machine be last.
+Good night, Mr. Akeley--treat our guest well!
+Ready now with those switches? "

   That was all.
 I obeyed mechanically and shut off all three switches, though dazed with doubt of everything that had occurred.
-My head was still reeling as I heard Akeley&rsquo;s whispering voice telling me that I might leave all the apparatus on the table just as it was.
+My head was still reeling as I heard Akeley's whispering voice telling me that I might leave all the apparatus on the table just as it was.
 He did not essay any comment on what had happened, and indeed no comment could have conveyed much to my burdened faculties.
 I heard him telling me I could take the lamp to use in my room,